galaxyproject/training-material/topics/metagenomics/tutorials/metatranscriptomics/tutorial.md

 > ### {% icon question %} Questions
 >
-> 1. How many sequences have the files?
+> 1. How many sequences does each file have?
 > 2. How is the quality score over the reads?
 And the mean score?
 > 3. Is there any bias in base content?
 > 4. How is the GC content?